abertschi/service-call-tracker/README.md

 > A method call marshaller for Java

 service-call-tracker is a method call marshaller for Java.
 It can record method invocations and is able to stub their implementation by replaying previously recorded method calls.
-Created with the aim to provide more reliable test data in development and testing tiers of an enterprise application, service-call-tracker can be used to stub code to provide a set of predicted and always-available test data.
+Created with the aim to provide more reliable test data in development and testing tiers of an enterprise application, service-call-tracker can be used to stub code to provide a set of predictable and always-available test data.

 ## Install